 The department is involved in medical student education during all four years of medical school.
-Faculty members contribute heavily to both classroom and bedside teaching during the first two years, in areas such as physical diagnosis, evidence-based medicine and clinical ethics.
+Faculty members contribute heavily to both classroom and bedside teaching during the first two years, in clinically oriented areas such as physical diagnosis, ultrasound and clinical correlations.

-During the third and fourth years, the department is responsible for a 12-week third-year clerkship and a wide variety of fourth-year electives.
+During the third and fourth years, the department is responsible for a 12-week third-year clerkship, an acting internship experience and a wide variety of fourth-year electives.

 Residency and Fellowships

-The department also offers an internal medicine residency (with categorical, preliminary and primary care tracks) and several subspecialty fellowships, in partnership with the PrismaHealth hospital system.
+The department also offers an internal medicine residency (with categorical and primary care tracks) and several subspecialty fellowships, in partnership with the PrismaHealth hospital system.
 Internal medicine faculty members play a key role in USC’s nationally recognized curriculum in point-of-care ultrasound for medical students and residents.

 Research in the department is focused on improving patient care through application of biomedical, clinical and public health research to important clinical questions.
 Faculty members collaborate with researchers from other medical school departments and from other colleges and schools within the University of South Carolina.
 Research ranges from small-scale independent projects to larger-scale projects supported by government, foundations and industry.
 The School of Medicine has experience in FDA Phase II, III and IV clinical trials.

 Patient care is provided through the PrismaHealth USC Medical Group, which offers primary care and subspecialty services at multiple sites in the greater Columbia area.

 We offer comprehensive diagnosis and treatment of immunological diseases in children and adults.
 Dr. David Amrol specializes in treating asthma, allergic rhinitis, sinusitis, atopic dermatitis, contact dermatitis, medication allergy, anaphylaxis, urticaria and immunodeficiency.
 Skin testing, allergen immunotherapy, spirometry and immunodeficiency evaluations are all performed in the clinic.